datalin/RIRINSE/README.md

 This repository contains a Python script for analyzing Cross-RIR resource disposition data by @shankarganesh.pj.
 The script fetches data from various sources such as the NRO statistics page, RouteViews, and REX (Resource Certification), parses the data, and performs basic analysis.

+## Why
+- One of the problems is we get to see the delegation but not the disposition of a IP Address.

 ## Features

 - Fetches and processes data from the NRO statistics page, RouteViews, and REX.